 You might want to get a part-time or volunteering job while you are in Portsmouth.
-There are various roles around the city, and a good place to start your search is Purple Door – our on-campus careers and employability department.
+There are various roles around the city, and a good place to start your search is our Careers and Employability Service – our on-campus careers and employability department.
 They have lists of part-time and volunteer jobs, and can support you with CV writing, mock interview and much more.

 You can also contact the Students’ Union to find out about volunteering opportunities through their Raising and Giving (RAG) Committee.